robin-papazian/service-container/README.md

 Please be aware that I do not have yet a strong background in software development.
 This documentation refers only to my personal understanding and is subject to errors.
 I hope you will pick up something useful from this.

+<a name="container"></a>

+## What is a dependency injection container

+A dependency injection container is not business domain related.
+It rather serves as a mechanism for the environment in which your application will evolve.
+It is an object that relies on [**dependecy injection**](#dependency-injection) to centralize all your other objects with-in it.

+<a name="problems"></a>

+## Which problems can be solved with the container

+You and your team developed classes that are well defined and you are using [**dependecy injection**](#dependency-injection) to connect them together.
+So you constantly need to manually inject instance of your dependencies into your objects.

+But imagine the application getting bigger and hundreds of objects are working together, the things may get complex.
+How do you manage all the objects and the subsystems ?

+The dependency injection container allow you to :

+- Register all of your objects in it.
+- Call your objects from it even if they are **not registered** with-in it
+- Build the dependencies of your objects for you ([**Autowiring**]())
+- Your objects would be instanciated when you call them not during registration ([**LazyLoading**]())
+- Sometime you would like to have a single instance of an object even if you call it multiple time, like a database connection ([**Singleton**]())

+<a name="concepts"></a>

+## Concepts involved in this project

 <a name="dependency-injection"></a>

-## What is dependency injection
+### **Dependency Injection**

 When we talk about class, a dependency is a term that refers to an object which another object depends on to carry its work.

-Making an object delegate to others objects a task that is out of its scope is good sign that you are honoring the Single Responsibility Principle.
+Making an object delegate to others objects a task that is out of its scope is good sign that you are honoring the **Single Responsibility Principle**.
 The degree of dependence between this object is call coupling.

 First illustration with inheritance :